 Below are the engineering program transfer plans for the major you are interested in.
-We encourage you to work closely with the Assistant Dean of Engineering at URI along with the CCRI Engineering Department to ensure you are progressing through this coursework as seamlessly as possible.
+We encourage you to work closely with the College of Engineering at URI along with the CCRI Engineering Department to ensure you are progressing through this coursework as seamlessly as possible.

 IEP (International Engineering Program): IEP is an unparalleled experience for students looking to become truly global engineers.
 IEP graduates earn two degrees simultaneously: a B.S. in an engineering discipline and a B.A. in Chinese, French, German, Italian, or Spanish, as well as Japanese via the Global Language and Area Studies major (Japanese Track).
 By combining the power of a strong engineering program, immersion in a foreign language and culture and a year abroad, the five-year program graduates students prepared for rewarding careers in a diverse array of fields around the world.